Otha Jones III

 Otha Jones III (born February 6, 2000) is an American professional boxer.
 As an amateur, he won two U.S. National Junior Championships, one U.S. National Youth Championships and represented the United States at the 2018 Youth Olympic Games at light welterweight.
-Otha Jones' sister, Oshae Jones is also a boxer.

-Early life
+Early and personal life

 Otha Jones III was born on February 6, 2000, in Toledo, Ohio.
 Before dedicating himself to boxing, Jones participated in wrestling, winning three state titles between the ages of 8 and 12.
 He first got into boxing at the age of 8 after his friend, Wayne "Pretty Boy Bam Bam" Lawrence Jr., also eight at the time, became a viral hit on YouTube after posting a video of himself boxing.
 Jones said of the video, "We were like eight years old and he [Bam Bam] got a million views on YouTube [by posting a video of himself boxing].
 I was thinking, ‘I want a million views, too, man!’.
 So, I told my dad and ever since then, I’ve been in the gym."
 Jones is trained by his father, Otha Jones II and his older brother, Roshown Jones.

+His older sister, Oshae Jones, is also a professional boxer.